fpvandoorn/Dagstuhl-tables/README.md

   * For `6m = 12` there is a optimal `(12,3)`-solution in 6 days which is not a Nearly Kirkman Triple System. (see `E`)
 * `J`: A *Kirkman System* is an alternative name for an optimal solution.
   * According to [On resolvable designs](https://www.sciencedirect.com/journal/discrete-mathematics/vol/3/issue/4) they exist for all `(n,4)` with `n ≡ 4 mod 12`.
+  * [ANKS](http://engine.scichina.com/publisher/scp/journal/Math%20A1/37/5/10.1360/ya1994-37-5-555?slug=abstract) cites papers that show that for every `k` there is a Kirkman System for all but finitely many `n ≡ k mod k(k-1)`.
 * `J`: A *Nearly Kirkman System* is an `(n,k)`-solution where all participants meet each other exactly once, on all but 1 days all tables contain `k` participants and on the last day all tables contain `k-1` participants.
   * A necessary condition for a Nearly Kirkman System is that `n ≡ 0 mod k(k-1)`.
   * If a Nearly Kirkman System exists for `(n,k)` then `T(n,k) = n / (k-1)`